Testing Claims About ProportionsIn Exercises 9–32, test the given... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis is that the proportion of boys among newborns is 51.2%, or H₀: p = 0.512.
-The alternative hypothesis is that the proportion is different from 51.2%, or H₁: p ≠ 0.512.
-This is a two-tailed test.
+The null hypothesis represents the claim that the proportion of medical malpractice lawsuits that are dropped or dismissed is equal to 0.5 (i.e., not 'most').
+The alternative hypothesis represents the claim that the proportion is greater than 0.5 (i.e., 'most').
+Mathematically, H₀: p = 0.5 and H₁: p > 0.5.

 Step 2: Calculate the sample proportion (p̂).
-The sample proportion is given by p̂ = x / n, where x is the number of boys (426) and n is the total number of births (860).
-Substitute the values to find p̂.
+The sample proportion is given by the formula p̂ = x / n, where x is the number of lawsuits dropped or dismissed (856) and n is the total number of lawsuits (1228).
+Substitute the values into the formula to find p̂.

 Step 3: Compute the test statistic (z).
-Use the formula z = (p̂ - p₀) / √(p₀(1 - p₀) / n), where p₀ is the hypothesized population proportion (0.512), p̂ is the sample proportion, and n is the sample size.
-Substitute the values to calculate z.
+Use the formula z = (p̂ - p₀) / √((p₀(1 - p₀)) / n), where p₀ is the hypothesized population proportion (0.5), p̂ is the sample proportion calculated in Step 2, and n is the sample size (1228).
+Substitute the values into the formula to calculate z.

 Step 4: Determine the P-value.
-Using the z-value from Step 3, find the P-value by looking up the corresponding area under the standard normal distribution curve.
-Since this is a two-tailed test, multiply the area by 2.
+Using the z-value from Step 3, find the corresponding P-value from the standard normal distribution table.
+Since this is a one-tailed test (H₁: p > 0.5), the P-value represents the area to the right of the calculated z-value.

-Step 5: Compare the P-value to the significance level (α = 0.05).
-If the P-value is less than or equal to 0.05, reject the null hypothesis (H₀).
+Step 5: Compare the P-value to the significance level (α = 0.01) and make a conclusion.
+If the P-value is less than or equal to 0.01, reject the null hypothesis (H₀) and conclude that most medical malpractice lawsuits are dropped or dismissed.
 Otherwise, fail to reject H₀.
-Based on this decision, state whether the results support the claim that 51.2% of newborn babies are boys.
+Finally, interpret the result in the context of the problem and address whether this should be comforting to physicians.

 Verified video answer for a similar problem: